Meduoteran

 Meduoteran is a music duo formed by Taylan Arikan and Srdjan Vukašinović.
 They are known for blending traditional music from the Balkans and Anatolia with elements of jazz and classical music.
-Music duo formed in 2003.
+The music duo formed in 2003.

 History

 Meduoteran was founded in Switzerland, where Arikan and Vukašinović met during their studies.
 Their debut album, Horon, was released in 2006, showcasing instrumental compositions that fuse traditional melodies with contemporary arrangements.

-Meduoteran’s style combines elements from Balkan, Anatolian, jazz, and classical traditions.
+Meduoteran's style combines elements from Balkan, Anatolian, jazz, and classical traditions.
 Their music emphasizes instrumental virtuosity, complex rhythms, and improvisation.

 They have performed throughout Europe and South America.

 Members

 Taylan Arikan – A musician from Istanbul, Turkey.
 He began playing the bağlama at the age of 16 and later studied guitar and composition at the Zurich University of the Arts.

 Srđan Vukašinović – A Serbian accordionist known for winning the World Trophy competition at age 16.
-He teaches Balkan music at the Zurich University of the Arts and invented the Carboneon, the world’s lightest accordion.
+He teaches Balkan music at the Zurich University of the Arts and invented the Carboneon, the world's lightest accordion.